 “Whatever happens,” the thought goes, “I’m still going to be sick.”
 Maybe that’s true.
 Counseling doesn’t necessarily cure physical diseases or decrease pain, but we know more and more how the brain and body interact and health in one area is beneficial to the other.

 So if you are suffering from a physical ailment and seem to pooh-pooh the idea of trying out counseling, I’d challenge you to give it a try.
-How is this different than talking to someone you know?
+How is therapy different than talking to someone you know?
 Or having a conversation that includes venting to a friend or complaining to your partner?

 Well, first, I’m not even sure I’d call it a conversation.
 Therapy is a way to tune you in to what you’re feeling—especially if you’re not aware of the full feeling (spoiler alert: we’re usually not)—and to help you express it.
 And there are people who come to me because of a strong feeling (like anger), OR because their partners tell them they’re not assertive enough, OR because they’re “passive aggressive” OR sarcastic—and they often end up finding out that they’re actually storing some of these feelings (resentment, sadness, fear, vulnerability) in their bodies in the form of backaches, headaches, stomach issues, and unexplained pain.